arjunbector/Weather-app/README.md

 - Responsive design for various devices.

 ## Usage
-- Search for the desired location and either press enter or the search icon for the results.
+Search for the desired location and either press enter or the search icon for the results.

+Try it <a href= "https://arjun-weather-app.netlify.app/">here<a/>

 ## Contact
 For any queries or suggestions, feel free to reach out:\